Blockstream/satellite/README.md

 [Timestamp] SNR [================                        ] 7.4068 dB
 ```

+Keep an eye on these logs and then make very gentle adjustments to elevation,
+azimuth and/or LNB skew.
+You can try adjusting all three parameters, but the
+recommended approach is to try adjusting only one of them at a time.
+Make a
+small change and check whether it has improved the SNR.
+Try to stop at the
+optimal point in all of them.

-6. Lastly, with the antenna fixed, we recommend performing some quick
+6. Lastly, with the antenna pointing and LNB polarization fixed, we recommend
-experiments with the gain parameter of the receiver.
-This is a command line
+performing some quick experiments with the gain parameter of the receiver.
+This
-argument to the receiver application.
-Try different values between 0 and 50 and
+is a command line argument to the receiver application.
+Try different values
-see if the SNR improves, for example:
+between 0 and 50 and see if the SNR improves, for example:

 ```
 # Attempt 1